CSCI 209: Software Development

 Homework Assignments

 Perhaps the most important aspect of the course is the homework assignments you do.
 Note that this counts for a substantial part of your course grade.
 Homeworks will be due in your private github repository on 11:59 PM of the due date.
 No late work or other forms of submission will be accepted.
-Serious problems (health / family / personal emergencies) that interfere with attendance / homework should be handled through the Office of the Dean.
+If your code doesn’t compile, or produces a run-tJAR filesime error, you will get a zero on that part of the assignment.
+It is better to upload your code early and check as me to run it than it is to submit it at the last minute and hope you didn’t forget something.

 Tentative Schedule